American Blondes: Marilyn and Lana Turner

 One of Lana’s early films was Love Finds Andy Hardy (1938), with Judy Garland and Mickey Rooney, America’s most popular young star at the time.
 In his 1991 autobiography, Life is Too Short, Rooney claimed that he and Lana had an affair and that she aborted his baby.
 ‘Mother was livid and adamantly denied it,’ Cheryl Crane noted.
 ‘I know that it was very important to her to fight this accusation because she even phoned her attorney, which was completely opposed to what she always told me about dealing with false stories being printed about us.
 She would say not to fight it because it only brings more attention to the issue that you’re trying to refute.
 If Rooney’s story had been true and she wanted to keep it a secret, it would have been more like her to act as though he didn’t exist.
 But she never avoided his mention in the years before his book came out.’

 By the late 1940s, Rooney’s film career was in decline.
 He was photographed with Marilyn in 1952, at a party where Ray Anthony and his band played ‘My Marilyn’, a hit song dedicated to the rising star herself.
 And Rooney is said to have been dining at the Villa Nova restaurant earlier that year when Marilyn went on her first date with Joe DiMaggio.
-In another breach of good taste, Rooney later described Marilyn as ‘one of the best cocksuckers in Hollywood’.
-In recent years, he has become – along with James Bacon and Tony Curtis – one of many men who has made a second career by spinning lurid tales about Marilyn.
+In recent years, Rooney has become – along with James Bacon and Tony Curtis – one of many men who has made a second career by spinning lurid tales about Marilyn.
 As with Lana, however, there is no real evidence that Marilyn and Mickey were ever anything more than casual acquaintances.

 In 1941, Lana starred alongside the ‘King of Hollywood’, Clark Gable, in Honky Tonk, a western which became MGM’s highest grossing movie that year.
 She and Gable were featured on the cover of Life magazine, and went on to make three more films together.
 In many ways, Lana arrived right on time: Jean Harlow – Gable’s favourite leading lady – had passed away in 1937, just before Lana was spotted at the soda fountain.
 She was one of many starlets who auditioned for the role of Scarlett O’Hara, opposite Gable, in Gone With the Wind.